hjchen-thu/codebear/README.md

 # Codebear
-This repository combines **GPTQ 4-bit quantization** and **Speculative Decoding** to accelerate Large Language Models' (LLM) inference in **personal usage scenarios**  (where GPU resources are limited yet there's a pursuit for better performance and faster speed with larger models).
+This repository combines **GPTQ 4-bit quantization** and **Speculative Decoding** to accelerate Large Language Models' (LLM) inference for code completion tasks in **personal usage scenarios** (where GPU resources are limited yet there's a pursuit for better performance and faster speed with larger models).

 GPTQ is a one-shot weight quantization method based on approximate second-order information, that is both highly-accurate and highly efficient.
 And Speculative Decoding is a innovative sampling strategy by using a small approximation model to propose sequences of tokens that will later be checked by a larger model.